Hevia/awesome-ccai-tutorials/README.md

 ## Atmospheric Physics

 ## Biodiversity
+- [Identifying Coral eating starfish to protect the Great Barrier Reef](https://www.kaggle.com/c/tensorflow-great-barrier-reef) 📓💾 : A Kaggle competition with example code & data that has you identifying starfish from underwater photos.

 ## Urban Planning & Transportation

 ## Remote Sensing
-- [Understanding the Amazon from space](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/overview) 📓💾 : An already completed kaggle competition with various example notebooks in the "code" tab.
+- [Understanding the Amazon from space](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/overview) 📓💾 : An already completed Kaggle competition with various example notebooks in the "code" tab.

 ## Weather Forecasting